networkx/nx-guides/content/generators/geometric.md

 ## Geographical Threshold Graphs

-The GTG model allows for a wide range of custom parameters including custom node positioning, weights, metric between nodes and the probability of connection,
+The GTG model allows for a wide range of custom parameters including custom node positioning, weights, and a metric between nodes and the probability of connection,
 $P(d_{ij})$.
 The default $P(d_{ij})$ model is the metric value, $r$, for the two connecting nodes raised to the $-\alpha$ parameter, which has a default value of 2.